madsonweb/SegaDreamcastBiosTextToPTBR/README.md

 The only file I can post here.
 Consists in a small portion of the original binary file.
 Contains all the text in spanish which I already started replacing with brazilian portuguese text.
 Starts about the adress 00034FC0 in the original file and ends about 00035F30.
 Be careful copying and pasting the text in the binary.
-If something wrong, the file goes unusable.
+If something's wrong, the file goes unusable.
 It MUST be 1x1 to keep the checksum and integrity of the BIOS.

 dc_boot.ips
 -